 Pros: It is small, lightweight, and can be taken anywhere.
 Portable design makes it great for quick cleanups.

 Cons: Due to low suction power, it is intended for small jobs.

 Example: Black & Decker Dustbuster HHV1320JR02

 Powered by a Lithium-ion battery, it comes with a translucent, washable bowl with (20.6Oz) dirt capacity.
 Its rotating nozzle and an extendable crevice tool helps in cleaning hard-to-reach areas, while a flip-up brush allows effortless upholstery cleaning.

 Canister vacuum cleaner

 Unlike the uprights, the canister vacuum consists of two parts: a cylindrical case that accommodates vacuum’s motor, filter and dirt collection container – a slim suction hose.
 With small wheels, the canister vacuum can be easily moved around in the house.
 It is generally recommended for hard floors due to its lightweight, but attachments have been developed to clean carpets and other surfaces too.

 Pros: The thin, lightweight suction hose of canister vacuum makes cleaning as easy as with stick vacuum cleaners.
 You can easily vacuum stairs, underneath furniture and reach overhead areas.
 It is less noisy due to heavy body insulation.

-Cons: It has smaller dust capacity and takes more storage space due to separate suction hose.
+Cons: It has a smaller dust capacity and takes more storage space due to a separate suction hose.

 Example: LG CordZero Canister vacuum cleaner